 Above: your video viewing options are monitor or goggles.

-The camera, obviously mounted on the aircraft, can be fixed (i.e. pointed in one direction) or they can be attached to a Pan and Tilt (P&T) gimbal so can be moved around, either by manual operation of a TX stick/dial or by head tracking, whereby movements of the pilots head moves the camera gimbal.
+The camera, obviously mounted on the aircraft, can be fixed (i.e. pointed in one direction) or can be attached to a Pan and Tilt (P&T) gimbal so can be moved around, either by manual operation of a Tx stick/dial or by head tracking, whereby movements of the pilot's head moves the camera gimbal.
 Obviously this latter option only works with goggles and not a monitor!

-My personal choice is the FatShark Attitude goggles which feature the Trinity Headtracker.
+My personal choice is the FatShark brand of goggles, some of which feature the Trinity Headtracker.

 You might or might not want to record your video, in which case you'll need some kind of recording device.
 The better goggles and monitors might have built-in SD card capability for recording.
 Otherwise it's a standalone device that connects by cable to your monitor or goggles.